lizziepear/sf-things/fragments/README.md

 From the [sf vingette](https://cran.r-project.org/web/packages/sf/vignettes/sf1.html):

-*The three classes used to represent simpe features are:*
+*The three classes used to represent simple features are:*

 -   `sf` - *the table* (`data.frame`) *with feature attributes and feature geometries, which contains*
 -   `sfc` - *the list-column with the geometries for each feature (record), which is composed of*